Rheisen/bconf/README.md

 }
 ```

-In order to create a `bconf.AppConfig`, you must supply a `bconf.ConfigDefinition`.
-A `bconf.ConfigDefinition` provides
+In order to create a `bconf.AppConfig`, you must supply a `bconf.AppConfigDefinition`.
+A `bconf.AppConfigDefinition`
-public fields that enable end-users to specify the behavior around loading application configuration values.
+provides public fields that enable end-users to specify the behavior around loading application configuration values.

-In the example above, the `ConfigFields` parameter of the `bconf.ConfigDefinition` provides a convenient way to map
+In the example above, the `ConfigFields` parameter of the `bconf.AppConfigDefinition` provides a convenient way to map
 a configuration key to a `bonf.Field`.
-Similar to how a `bconf.ConfigDefinition` allows end-users to specify the
+Similar to how a `bconf.AppConfigDefinition` allows end-users to specify the
 behavior around loading configuration values, a `bconf.Field` is a structure that allows an end-user to specify the
 desired behavior of a specific configuration value.